morningspace/cp4waiops-all-in-one-gitops/docs/gitops-deploy-cp4waiops-multi-cluster.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Deploy CP4WAIOps Demo Environment To Multiple Clusters At Scale Using GitOps
+# Deploy CP4WAIOps Demo Environment to Multiple Clusters Using GitOps

 This tutorial will work you through the steps to deploy the same demo environment for Cloud Pak for Watson AIOps (CP4WAIOps) to multiple clusters using GitOps.
 You will see that to deploy CP4WAOps, sample application, and other dependencies to multiple clusters is extremely easy.